bradfordcondon/website-deprecated/_drafts/floracliffUpdate.md

 ---

-[I previously announced a Workshop we hosted at Floracliff on mushroom identification](http://www.bradfordcondon.com/fun/science/2016/08/25/upcoming-workshop-mushrooms-101-at-floracliff-nature-conservatory/).
+[I previously announced a Workshop we hosted at Floracliff on mushroom identification In October 2016](http://www.bradfordcondon.com/fun/science/2016/08/25/upcoming-workshop-mushrooms-101-at-floracliff-nature-conservatory/).
 It's been a while but I wanted to share a little bit about the experience and post materials.

 First of all, a big thank you to Beverly and Josie at Floracliff.
 It was a joy working with you all.
 Same goes to our wonderful participants, we couldn't have asked for a better audience.